Jamaican crow: Distribution and habitat

-Diet
+Behaviour and ecology

+Food and feeding

 A forest crow by nature, its food requirements contain a significant proportion of fruit taken from trees, either in pairs or small groups.
 It also probes under bark and leaf litter for small invertebrates and lizards, and it is known to raid other birds nests of both eggs and nestlings.

 Breeding

 The nest itself is usually built in tall trees; this species may also use tree holes as a possible nesting option, although not yet recorded for this species and its breeding habits.